-The PNA+ identifies rural recreation priority areas which are defined as areas with: 1) high levels of social and transportation barriers; 2) high levels of health and environmental vulnerability; 3) low proximity to rural recreation sites; and 4) proximity to fewest recreational opportunity types.
+The PNA+ identifies rural recreation priority areas which are defined as areas with: 1) high levels of social and transportation barriers; 2) high levels of health and environmental vulnerability; 3) low proximity to rural recreation sites; and/or 4) proximity to fewest recreational opportunity types.
+Given the community-specific barriers identified, these areas should be prioritized for interventions such as developing new local parks, improving, expanding or adding amenities to existing parks, increasing transportation options to parks, and collaborating across agencies and communities to serve shared needs.